Add To Favorites

 Draw a second circle inside the first circle.

 Divide each fourth inside the inner circle into 3 equal sections so that the inner circle is now divided into twelfths.
 Discuss the months of the year and which months are associated with which seasons.
-Allow the children to decide how to arrange the months around the sections of the plate.
+Allow students to decide how to arrange the months around the sections of the plate.
 Explain that officially the seasons change on the 20th or 21st of December, March, June, and September, but seasonal changes are gradual, not always related to a date on the calendar.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma